Post-Completion OPT for December 2018 Graduates

-USCIS will destroy Employment Authorization Cards returned as undeliverable by the U.S. Postal Service (USPS) after 60 business days if USCIS is not contacted by the student to correct the address.
+USCIS will destroy EAD cards returned as undeliverable by USPS after 60 business days if USCIS is not contacted by the student to correct the address.
 USPS is barred from forwarding USCIS mail to another address.

 - Approved or Mailed: The EAD card should arrive within two weeks.
 If after two weeks you have not yet received the card, please submit a case inquiry to USCIS to verify whether it is undeliverable.

 - Returned: The EAD card is undeliverable.
 Please submit a case inquiry to USCIS.